LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

 \subsubsection{Estimated Resource Usage at Scale}

-LSHBloom shows clear performance benefits over MinHashLSH; however, our data also indicates that these gains grow linearly in the number of documents processed.
-Given the strong linear trend in runtime for each method, we attempt to extrapolate their resource usage by modeling runtime with respect to the number of documents by fitting a set of linear regressors.
-We choose to extrapolate our results forward to predict each method's resource utilization if processing roughly 5B documents (the approximate size of the DOLMA corpus). \kyle{Can we say anything about parallelizing here?
-E.g., that it's possible with LSHBloom?} \autoref{fig:extrapolate} shows the extrapolated runtime for each technique against corpus size in the number of documents.
-MinHashLSH would require 77.2 days to process DOLMA.
-Meanwhile, LSHBloom could achieve the same in only 30 days and of processing time---a speedup of over 250\%.
-Disk usage is also a crucial limiting factor, if index sizes grow beyond that which is feasible to store, read, and write to then deduplication efforts would be infeasible at an extreme scale. \autoref{tab:lsh_comparison_5b} Shows the linearly extrapolated index size for MinHashLSH and the computed index size for LSHBloom at various effective false positive rate settings, $p_\textsubscript{effective}$, for its Bloom filter index using the method described in \autoref{sec:lshbloom_advantage}.
-Assuming a corpus of 5B documents, MinHashLSH requires just over 23~TB.
-By contrast, even an extremely conservative effective false positive rate of 1e-15 for LSHBloom yields an index of only 425~GB.
-At the scale of an extremely large corpus like DOLMA, LSHBloom offers just over 54$\times$ space savings over the traditional MinHashLSH algorithm.
-For a corpus of 100B documents like RedPajama, MinHashLSH would require 460~TB of disk space, whereas LSHBloom with $p\textsubscript{effective}$ = 1e-15 would only require 8.5~TB---a 54$\times$ space advantage (see \autoref{tab:lsh_comparison_100b}).
-Here, we observe a similar 2.5$\times$ speedup for LSHBloom compared to MinHashLSH.
+Our results show that LSHBloom has clear benefits in efficiency over MinHashLSH, even as we increase the number of documents we process.
+Because runtime scales approximately linearly for each method, we model runtime as a linear function of the number of documents.
+Using this model, we extrapolate to estimate each method’s resource requirements when processing approximately 5B documents. \autoref{fig:time_extrapolation} shows the extrapolated runtime for each technique against corpus size in the number of documents.
+MinHashLSH would require 200 days to process 5B documents.
+Meanwhile, LSHBloom could achieve the same in only 15 days: a speedup of over 13$\times$.
+These figures do not account for parallelization, which could be applied to both MinHashLSH and LSHBloom---for instance, by splitting the dataset into subsets for processing and progressively aggregating each reduced subset.

+We also consider disk usage, a crucial limiting factor.
+If index sizes grow beyond what is feasible to store, read, and write, then deduplication efforts would be infeasible at internet-scale. \autoref{tab:lsh_extrapolated_disk_comparison} shows the linearly extrapolated index size for MinHashLSH and the computed index size for LSHBloom at various effective false positive rate settings, $p_\textsubscript{effective}$, for a corpus of both 5B and 100B documents.
+We compute the size of the LSHBloom index exactly using the method described in \autoref{sec:lshbloom_advantage}.
+For 5B documents, MinHashLSH requires just over 277~TB.
+By contrast, even an extremely conservative effective false positive rate of 1/5B for LSHBloom yields an index of only 15.5~TB.
+At this scale, LSHBloom offers an almost 18$\times$ space savings over the traditional MinHashLSH algorithm.
+Even for an extreme-scale corpus of 100B documents (on the order of a dataset such as RedPajama), MinHashLSH would require 555~TB of disk space, whereas LSHBloom with a conservative $p\textsubscript{effective}$ = 1/100B would only require 32~TB---a 17$\times$ space advantage with near-zero false positive error overhead.
+Of course, the user may choose to increase the false positive rate in exchange for greater space savings.